Analysis of Apportionment Sensitivity to Population Miscounts

 “The purpose of the Post-Enumeration Survey is to measure the accuracy of the census by independently surveying a sample of the population.
 The survey estimates the proportion of people and housing units potentially missed or counted erroneously in the census.”

-As illustrated below, the PES Report’s estimated population miscounts range from -5% to +6.8%.
+As illustrated in the chart below, the PES Report’s estimated household population miscounts range from -5% to +6.8%.

-For example, the Census Bureau estimates that Rhode Island’s household population was overcounted by 4.6%, whereas Tennessee’s population was undercounted by roughly the same percentage.
-And though New York was thought to have been 89 residents short of keeping all their Representatives, the PES data reveals that the state’s population census had actually been inflated by several hundred thousand!
+For example, as shown above, the Census Bureau estimates that Rhode Island’s household population was overcounted by 4.6%, whereas Tennessee’s population was undercounted by roughly the same percentage.
+And though New York’s official census was 89 residents short of keeping all their Representatives, the PES data reveals that its population census had actually been inflated by several hundred thousand!

 Therefore, though these estimated miscounts can be used to calculate a hypothetical apportionment population, they are not sufficient to definitively determine what the actual apportionment population should have been.
 However, it is reasonable to assume that these PES adjustments suggest a very probable, if not a more probable, population scenario.
 (It would be preferable if the US Census Bureau adjusted the 2020 Population Census to reflect the results of their PES Report, and made those results public, but it is unlikely that they will do so voluntarily.)